 As of 2022, a disabled working individual can earn up to $970 per month during their trial work period.
 You must report your wages to the SSA during your trial work period.

 How to Apply for QDWI?

 It is important to ensure your benefits are protected as you try to get back into the workforce.
 Fortunately, there is a way to protect your access to Medicare Part A benefits.
 If you think you qualify for the QDWI Program, reach out to your state’s Medicare office.
-The Special Needs attorneys at Mandelbaum Barrett are available to answer any questions you have and provide additional guidance.
+The Special Needs attorneys at Mandelbaum Barrett PC are available to answer any questions you have and provide additional guidance.

 The information provided in this article does not, and is not intended to, constitute legal advice; instead, all information and content contained in this article is for general informational purposes only.